 I grew up on a Dead End street.
 The dead end sign would get ripped off the pole ever few years and put up in some kids bedroom.
 Our house was a few houses from the end, so I guess I could see the street die every day.
 So maybe that is why I am little more sensitive to what seems like a trend.

 Or it could be the fact I just think about odd random things.
 But you are here reading my thoughts so maybe it’s not so random.
 Or maybe we are both random minded people, and thing about random things at random times

 Driving around it seems like newer streets are now using the No Outlet sign, instead of a Dead End.
 The Dead End simple means the street has an ending, why does it have to be dead?
 Seems morbid to me.
 But really when you ask:

 Simple, A dead end is a street which ends abruptly with no place to turn around.
 A dead end street just stops, or ends.
 You can’t get through to another street!
 Therefore the street is Dead, and has no life left.
 This is the type of street I lived on, and I can say it was very dead for sure.

 Is there a difference in the two sign types?
 I really don’t think so, so I did a quick Google search to find out the truth.
 I found lots of links, where people asked the same question.
-A few said there is a difference, but in the explanation the differences they gave made the two signs sound like the same thing to me.
-Here was one I found that made the most sense:
+A few of the sites I visited said there is a difference, but in the explanation the differences made the two signs sound like the same thing to me.
+Here was one site I found that made the most sense,